JWebCoder/react-redux/README.md

   - `npm install`
   - `node server`

-- Error handling wasn´t not taken in consideration yet
+- Error handling wasn´t not taken in consideration yet.
+Layout the same ..

 - In another terminal window